 SANS code of practice, dimensioning techniques, title, notes and symbol of projection.
 Insert welding, machining and surface treatment symbols relevant to steel work.
-Draw the sectional orthographic views of geometrical solids.

 Prisms, pyramids and cylinders.
 The axis of the solids must be perpendicular, parallel and inclined to one principal plane.